When you need to access funding quickly, getting a personal loan is one option that's likely to come to mind.

 To work out if you qualify for a personal loan, the lender will check your income and expenses to determine if you can afford the loan and the repayments based on their lending requirements and contingencies.
-Sometimes this is straightforward, but often even determining your ‘income’ becomes complicated if you are self-employed, approaching retirement age, or have investment income to consider?
+Sometimes this is straightforward, but things can get messy if you're self-employed, approaching retirement age, or have investment income to consider.

 On the expenses side, it can be just as complicated.
 If you recently went away on holidays and had higher expenses than usual, should the lender assume you will keep spending this way?
 These are some of the complexities associated with borrowing money that can make it a painful experience.

 The lender will also check your credit, which can leave a mark on your credit file, even if you don’t end up taking the loan.

 Futurerent is a loan-free alternative to the banks that gives property investors up to $100,000 of rent in advance.
 This enables property investors to manage their cashflow and get ahead, without the red tape and strings you'd usually expect.

-If you’re a property investor and after a simpler, faster and more consumer friendly solution, find out more about Futurerent and what we can do for you.
+If you’re a property investor and are after a simpler, faster and more consumer-friendly solution, find out more about Futurerent and what we can do for you.

 Disclaimer: Please note that the information on this page is general information only and should not be taken as constituting professional or financial advice.
 Futurerent is not a financial adviser.
 You should consider seeking independent legal, financial, taxation or other advice to check how the information on this page relates to your unique circumstances.
 Futurerent is not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, by use of this website.